 There are a few reasons that electricians may want to call Louisiana home.
-With the highest per capita residential electricity consumption of any U.S. state, Louisiana has plenty of customers to keep electricians busy.1 In addition, the Lake Charles metropolitan area ranks number one nationwide for having the highest concentration of electrician jobs.2
+With the second-highest per capita residential electricity consumption of any U.S. state, Louisiana has plenty of customers to keep electricians busy.1 In addition, Lake Charles and Baton Rouge both rank among the top ten U.S. metropolitan areas with the highest concentration of electrician jobs.2

 But the excellent conditions for employment are only one factor in choosing Louisiana for this type of work.
 Another perk of being an electrician in Louisiana is the fact that there are fewer licensing hoops to jump through compared to many other states.
 In fact, you won’t need a license unless you plan to perform high-value jobs.